China link exposed in Malta corruption scheme

 The revelations come at a tense time in EU-China relations, involving tit-for-tat sanctions over Chinese human-rights abuses.

-They also risk causing a stink around China's flagship international investment scheme, the 'Belt and Road Initiative', of which the Chen-brokered Shanghai Electric Power deals in Malta and Montenegro were a part.
+They also risk causing a stink around China's flagship international investment scheme, the 'Belt and Road Initiative', of which the Chen-brokered Shanghai Electric Power deal in Malta was part.

-They also made similar enquiries to the United Arab Emirates, but they got nothing in return.
+They also made similar enquiries to the United Arab Emirates, but got nothing in return.

 "China's exchanges and cooperation with other countries are all open and transparent," the Chinese foreign ministry also told the investigative project.